 The position is ideally suited to those seeking to acquire research experience abroad, to qualify as a graduate student or a research associate at a leading university, or to prepare themselves for a competitive industry position.

-Note: the university does not provide financial support for the interns that do not have a Master's degree by the time they start their internship.
+Note: the university does not provide financial support for the interns that do not have a Master's degree.
 In such cases, interns are expected to have a scholarship which would support them during the internship.

 Applications (including CV, details of previous academic work, at least two educational and professional references, and final thesis in electronic form) should be submitted via the following form: . https://careers.ukp.informatik.tu-darmstadt.de/ukprecruitment